bjanadi97/Google-O-Auth-Drive-Uploader/README.md

 Step 3 -  Open the extracted folder using a suitable code editor.
 (Preferably Visual Studio Code)

-Step 4 -  Open a new terminal and navigate to the root folder.
+Step 4 -  Open a new terminal and navigate to the root folder which contains the node modules.

 Step 5 - Run the command "npm start"